Roosevelt Roads Naval Station: Reactivation (2025–present)

-As of November 14, 2025, the Roosevelt Roads Naval Base officially returned to operation, as the United States Military, under orders from President and Commander-in-Chief Donald Trump, continues to build up its ready forces in the Caribbean ahead of possible military action against Venezuela.
+As of November 14, 2025, the Roosevelt Roads Naval Base officially returned to operation, as the United States military, under orders from President Donald Trump, continued to build up its ready forces in the Caribbean ahead of the 2026 United States strikes in Venezuela.
+On December 9, 2025, the 158th Air Wing of the Vermont Air National Guard was ordered to Roosevelt Roads to support up to 20 USAF F-35 Lightning II fighters.